-3.1.
-Awards to Employees, Directors and Others. (a) Participants who receive Options under Articles 4 and 6 hereof (including share appreciation rights under Article 5) ("Optionees"), Share Purchase Awards under Article 7 or Restricted Share Awards or other Share-based awards under Article 8 (in either case, a "Participant") shall consist of such key officers, employees, consultants, advisors and directors of the Company or any parent, subsidiary or affiliate of the Company as the Committee (hereinafter defined) shall select from time to time.
+3.1 Awards to Employees, Directors and Others. (a) Participants who receive Options under Articles 4 and 6 hereof (including share appreciation rights under Article 5) ("Optionees"), Share Purchase Awards under Article 7 or Restricted Share Awards or other Share-based awards under Article 8 (in either case, a "Participant") shall consist of such key officers, employees, consultants, advisors and directors of the Company or any parent, subsidiary or affiliate of the Company as the Committee (hereinafter defined) shall select from time to time.
 The Committee's designation of an Optionee or Participant in any year shall not require the Committee to designate such person to receive Awards or grants in any other year.
 The designation of an Optionee or Participant under other portions of the Plan.

-(b) No Option that is intended to qualify as an "incentive stock option" may be granted (x) to any individual that is not an employee of the Company or any parent, subsidiary or affiliate thereof, or (y) to any employee who, at the time of such grant, owns, directly or indirectly (within the meaning of Sections 422(b)(6) and 424(d) of the Code), shares possessing more than 10% of the total combined voting power of all classes of shares of the Company or any parent, subsidiary or affiliate of the Company, unless at the time of such grant, (i) the option price is fixed at not less than 110% of the Fair Market Value (as defined below) of the Shares subject to such Option, determined on the date of the grant, and (ii) the exercise of such Option is prohibited by its terms after the expiration of five years from the date such Option is granted.
+(b) No Option that is intended to qualify as an "incentive stock option" may be granted (x) to any individual that is not an employee of the Company or any parent, subsidiary or affiliate thereof, or (y) to any employee who, at the time of such grant, owns, directly or indirectly (within the meaning of Sections 422(b)(6) and 424(d) of the

+Code), shares possessing more than 10% of the total combined voting power of all classes of shares of the Company or any parent, subsidiary or affiliate of the Company, unless at the time of such grant, (i) the option price is fixed at not less than 110% of the Fair Market Value (as defined below) of the Shares subject to such Option, determined on the date of the grant, and (ii) the exercise of such Option is prohibited by its terms after the expiration of five (5) years from the date such Option is granted.

-3.2.
-Administration. (a) The Plan shall be administered by a committee (the "Committee") consisting of not fewer than two directors of the Company (the directors of the Company being hereinafter referred to as the "Directors"), as designated by the Directors.
+3.2 Administration.
+The Plan shall be administered by the Compensation Committee of the Board of Directors of the Company (the "Committee") consisting of no fewer than two directors of the Company (the directors of the Company being hereinafter referred to as the "Directors").
 The Directors may remove from, add members to, or fill vacancies in the Committee.
-Unless otherwise determined by the Directors, each member of the Committee is intended to be a "Non-Employee Director" within the meaning of Rule 16b-3 (or any successor rule) of the Exchange Act and an "outside director" within the meaning of Section 162(m)(4)(C)(i) of the Code and the regulations thereunder.
+Each member of the Committee shall be a "Non-Employee Director" within the meaning of Rule 16b-3 (or any successor rule) of the Exchange Act and an "outside director" within the meaning of Section 162(m)(4)(C)(i) of the Code and the regulations thereunder.

-Any Award to a member of the Committee shall be on terms consistent with Awards made to other Directors who are not members of the Committee and who are not employees, except where the Award is approved or ratified by the Compensation Committee (excluding persons who are also members of the Committee) of the Board of Directors of the Company.
+Any Award to a member of the Committee shall be on terms consistent with Awards made to other Directors who are not members of the Committee and who are not employees, except where the Award is approved or ratified by the Board of Directors of the Company.

-(b) The Committee is authorized, subject to the provisions of the Plan, to establish such rules and regulations as it may deem appropriate for the conduct of meetings and proper administration of the Plan.
+(a) The Committee is authorized, subject to the provisions of the Plan, to establish such rules and regulations as it may deem appropriate for the conduct of meetings and proper administration of the Plan.
 All actions of the Committee shall be taken by majority vote of its members.
 The Committee is also authorized, subject to the provisions of the Plan, to make provisions in various Awards pertaining to a "change of control" of the Company and to amend or modify existing Awards.